8 Best Paints for Basement Walls in 2023: Reviews & Top Picks

 Compatibility: | Concrete, masonry |

 This is one of the smallest cans of paint out there.
-So, if you’re planning on treating all four walls on an average-size basement, you’ll need a lot of Drylok canisters.
-And, you will have to pay a pretty penny for that, as this latex paint isn’t very cheap.
-Besides, depending on where you live, shipment slash delivery won’t always be swift, forcing you to wait for an extra day or two.
+So, if you plan on treating all four walls on an average-size basement, you’ll need several Drylok canisters.
+You must also pay a pretty penny for that since it isn’t very cheap.
+However, there won’t be much waiting for the product to dry, as it only takes 3 hours to dry for a new coat.

-There won’t be much waiting for the product to dry, however, as it only takes 3 hours to dry for a new coat.
 Sadly, the texture is a bit too grainy for basement walls.
-Going back to the pros, Drylock backs its paint with a generous 10-year warranty.
-Don’t hesitate to take advantage of it if need be.
+Returning to the pros, Drylock backs its paint with a generous 10-year warranty.
+Don’t hesitate to take advantage of it.

 - Dries in 2–3 hours